 Enhance your fine motor skills and hand-eye coordination.

 One of the first things you learn with jumping rope is to not watch your feet or the rope.
 Doing so will usually throw off your balance and timing.
-As you progress from basic bounce and alternating feet movements to more advanced ones, your coordination and timing will dramatically improve.
-You’ll soon be able to do any physical activity better, and practicing this kind of mental concentration strengthens your mind also wards off boredom.
+As you progress from basic bounce and alternating foot movements to more advanced ones, your coordination and timing will dramatically improve.
+You’ll soon be able to do any physical activity better, and practicing this kind of mental concentration strengthens your mind and also wards off boredom.